tagspaces/documentation/docs/installation.md

 ## Installation on Linux

-The Linux version of TagSpaces is distributed as `tar.gz` file, which can be downloaded for [64bit](https://www.tagspaces.org/downloads/tagspaces-linux64.tar.gz) Linux versions, depending on your system.
-Then you have to just unpack the downloaded file in a folder of your choice somewhere on your system.
+The Linux version of TagSpaces is distributed as an `tar.gz`-archive file, `appimage`-file and `deb`-file for Debian based Linux distributions such as Ubuntu.
+All versions can be downloaded [here](https://www.tagspaces.org/downloads/).

+After downloading the `tar.gz` file, you have to unpack it in a folder on your system.
 In the unpacked folder you will find a file called `tagspaces`, which can be executed with double click or in a terminal.

-We also offer 64bit [deb](https://www.tagspaces.org/downloads/tagspaces-amd64.deb) package for Debian/Ubuntu based distributions.
+The `deb`-package have to be double clicked in otder to be installed.
+You can use also this command for the installation:

+    sudo dpkg -i tagspaces-linux-amd64-x.x.x.deb

+The `appimage`-file have to be made executable first with this command:

+    chmod +x tagspaces-linux-x86_64-x.x.x.AppImage

+And then it can be just started with a double click.

-> **Updating the Linux version:** Just exchange the content of your current installation, with the content from the tar.gz-file of a newer release.
+> **Updating the Linux version:** For the `tar.gz`-package, just exchange the content of your current installation, with the content from the tar.gz-file of a newer release.
 You don't have to worry about your tag library and locations since they are persisted in the users home folder.
+The distribution variant can be simply re-installed over the last available version.

 ## Installation on Android